 hist(x, col = "dodgerblue", breaks = 10)

 As a conclusion from this experiment, with a simple R command we have, in a few seconds, “tossed a weighted coin” 10000x1000 = 10 million times.
-This ability to see how random variation behaves for different sample sizes and success probabilities will be crucial when we do justified conclusions about whether the observed results in, say, a clinical trial, could simply result from random variation, or whether some real differences between treatment effects are likely to be present.
+This ability to see how random variation behaves for different sample sizes and success probabilities will be crucial when we do justified conclusions about whether the observed results in, say, a clinical trial, could simply result from random variation, or whether some real differences between the treatment effects are likely to be present.

 rbinom(1, 100, 0.5)